 An introduction to basic practices in sign language for the deaf.
 Individual areas of emphasis will include an introduction to Ameslan, natural signs, manual alphabet, cardinal and ordinal numbers, indexing, name signs, fingerspelling, word order, past and future tenses, gestures, pantomine, syntax, idioms, translation and vocabulary-building exercises.
-Periodically videotapes will be made speaking, interpersonal communication, interviewing, and group lic debate and group discussion.
-Successful completion of this satisfies the general degree requirement for oral competency.
+Periodically videotapes will be made of each student in performance.